tobiaswittenburg/AzureMonitorHackathon/README.md

 * Create an Azure Load Test for this Application
 * Drink a coffee / tee / drink of your choice (takes some time until the data is available)
 * Check the Monitoring Tools again

+Bonus Section
+* Create a second web application that gets called by the first one.
+* See the data flow in Azure Monitor between the two.
+* Build a dashboard for your metrics
+* Check KQL queries
+* Pin your KQL query to a dashboard
+* Add a database and implement monitoring for that database